MichalLytek/type-graphql/docs/prisma.md

 TypeGraphQL provides an integration with Prisma by the [`typegraphql-prisma` package](https://www.npmjs.com/package/typegraphql-prisma).

-It generates the type classes and CRUD resolvers based on the Prisma schema, so you can execute complex queries or mutations that corresponds to the Prisma actions, without having to write any code for that.
+It generates the type classes and CRUD resolvers based on the Prisma schema, so we can execute complex queries or mutations that corresponds to the Prisma actions, without having to write any code for that.

 ## Overview

-To make use of the prisma integration, first you need to add a new generator to the `schema.prisma` file:
+To make use of the prisma integration, first we need to add a new generator to the `schema.prisma` file:

 ```sh
 generator typegraphql {